benfixit/catholic_hymnbook/content/god-s-spirit-is-in-my-heart.md

 _the news that the kingdom of God has come,_
 _And go tell ev'ryone_
 _the news that God's kingdom has come._

-1. God's Spirit is in my heart,
-He has called me and set me apart,
-This is what I have to do,
-What I have to do.

 2. Just as the Father sent me,
 So I'm sending you out to be,